• Skip to primary navigation

 The reason is that the Instant Pot pressure cooking function works really well for fatty and tougher cuts of meat.
 Lean and white meats don’t do so well when pressure cooked.

-Well, I’m going to show you a way to cook moist and tender chicken breast in the Instant Pot.
+Well, I will show you how to cook moist and tender chicken breast in the Instant Pot.
 And it doesn’t involve pressure cooking.
 It uses the sous vide technique.

 Sous vide involves cooking the chicken at a low temperature for a longer period of time.
 The result is perfectly cooked chicken every time.
 Please note that not all Instant Pots have the sous vide functionality.